$1,656 to $1,950 pp (USD)

 Day 3

 Tsavo West offers some of the most magnificent game viewing in the world.
-The attractions include elephant, rhino, hippo, lion, cheetah, leopard, buffalo, and diverse plant and bird species including the threatened corncrake and near-threatened Basra reed warbler.
+The attractions include elephant, rhino, hippo, lion, cheetah, leopard, buffalo, and diverse plant and bird species, including the threatened corncrake and near-threatened Basra reed warbler.

-Arrive in time for lunch, followed by an afternoon game drive.
+You'll arrive in time for lunch, followed by an afternoon game drive.
 Later, return to the lodge for dinner and overnight.

 - Main Destination: